fischerjulia/bayesian-psychology/README.md

-# Bayesian methods for the social sciences: a tutorial series
+# Bayesian methods for psychology: a tutorial series
-This repository contains all of the code for my undergraduate honors thesis about Bayesian methods tutorials for the social sciences.
+This repository contains all of the code for my undergraduate honors thesis about Bayesian methods tutorials for psychology researchers and students.